 If you haven’t tried it, here’s what I’m talking about: Couchsurfing the website began in 2004.
 That’s two years before Facebook was open to all, and four years before Airbnb – when it was still very weird to meet people on the internet.

 Anyone can set up a profile on couchsurfing.com, where you describe your interests and personality, add some photos, and search for travelers to host in your home, or places to stay.
 You can put up a “public trip” post saying who you are and where you’re going, and hope someone in the city reads it, looks at your profile and offers to host you based on shared interests.
-Or you can search through the available hosts in that city and send personal requests.
-And the offers aren’t necessarily just couches.
-I’ve “couchsurfed” in private guest suites, too.
-(With the Spanish teacher in Poland, for example.)
+Or you can search through the available hosts in that city and send personalized requests.
+(Which are much more likely to get a response if they are truly personal – read the potential host’s profile and include something in your request like, “I noticed you’re interested in X, and I am too!”)

 Then – this is important – you leave a reference for your host/guest.
-So if anyone is creepy, scary or dirty, you can say so in their reference, and the rest of the community will be able to see it.
+So if anyone is creepy, scary, flakey or dirty, you can say so in their reference, and the rest of the community will be able to see it.
 I always read people’s references.
 It’s common to see references left by solo-traveling women on men’s profiles that say something like, “Super good experience!
 I stayed at his place by myself for three nights.
 His apartment is really clean and he was not creepy at all.
 Thanks for showing me xyz cool thing in the city, John!”
 These are like gold.

 In all of this, I personally have never had a bad Couchsurfing experience.
 Mind you, I didn’t say I’ve never had a weird experience.